 All Mitigation Actions from 2015 have been carried forward to this MVHMP, largely due to lack of funding and are summarized in Table 8-3.
-However, the Town has completed additional mitigation actions not listed in the 2015 RHMP that address concerns identified in that plan.
+However, the Town has completed additional mitigation actions not listed in the 2015 RHMP that address concerns identified in that plan, specifically culvert improvements for flood mitigation.

-Areas addressed since the 2015 RHMP include Glenwood Road (pump chamber installed) and Lake Shore Drive at Lower Chandler Pond where the culvert was replaced by the Town working jointly with the Town of Duxbury.
+Areas addressed since the 2015 RHMP that implement the findings of the Plan include Glenwood Road (pump chamber installed) and Lake Shore Drive at Lower Chandler Pond where the culvert was replaced by the Town working jointly with the Town of Duxbury.
 Additional mitigation underway includes evaluation of the culvert at Park Street, design of the culvert at Herring Run, and completion of a drainage and alternatives analysis for Taylor Street at the ledges and Lorna Avenue in the Blake/Burr roads area.
-Flooding in the low-lying areas that include the Memory Care Facility "Bridges" (Route 139 and Cross Street) were addressed by installing a drainage swale four years ago.
+Flooding in the low-lying areas that include the critical infrastructure Memory Care Facility "Bridges" (Route 139 and Cross Street) were addressed by installing a drainage swale four years ago.
+Further, the Town Water Division recently acquired land to install a sixth water supply well in the northern part of Town; the well is awaiting approval from the Massachusetts Department of Environmental Protection and addresses drought and water supply security concerns from the 2015 plan.